 Similarly, there were very few stained cleaved caspase-9 positive cells in V-HT22 and SelH-HT22 cells without glutamate treatment.
 After glutamate exposure for 24h, the immuno-reactivity of cleaved caspase-9 moderately increased in V-HT22 cells (Figure 5).
 Glutamate enhanced cleaved caspase-9 immuno-reactivity was reduced in SelH-HT22 cells.
 Western blotting of total and cleaved capase-9 using cytosolic fraction support the findings.
 Thus, glutamate caused significant elevation of both total and cleaved caspase-9 in V-HT22 cells and overexpression of SelH blocked the increases.
 Cleaved caspase-3 immunoreactivity increased after glutamate treatment in V-HT22 cells and lowered by SelH overexpression (Figure 6).
 Immunoblotting showed that both total and cleaved caspase-3 increased significantly after incubation of V-HT22 cells in glutamate, while SelH overexpression blocked the increase (Figure 6).

 Mitochondrial fission related proteins, including Fis1, Drp1 and p-Drp1 were quantified using Western blotting of mitochondrial fractions.
 As shown Figure 7, there was no difference among the three proteins between V-HT22 and SelH-HT22 cells under control status.
 However, after glutamate incubation for 24h, all three proteins markedly increased in V-HT22 and SelH-HT22 cells.
-However, the glutamate-dependent increases in the protein levels were significantly decreases in SelH-HT22 cells, suggesting that glutamate-induced mitochondrial fission was blocked by SelH expressing cells.
+However, the glutamate-dependent increases in the protein levels were significantly decreases in SelH-HT22 cells, suggesting that glutamate induced mitochondrial fission was blocked by SelH expressing cells.

-The last step of mitochondrial autophagy processes is fusion of lysosome with autophagosome that contains the mitochondria.
+The last step of mitochondrial autophagy processes is fusion of lysosome with autophagosome which contains the mitochondria.
 We performed lysosome and mitochondrial labeling using commercially available LysoTracker Red and MitoTracker Green molecular probes.
 As shown in Figure 8, there were few punctate MitoTracker Green labeling, but almost no LysoTracker Red positive staining, in the cytosol of both V-HT22 and SelH-HT22 cells.
 After glutamate incubation, the appearance of LysoTracker staining was significantly increased in V-HT22 cells.
-Most of the lysosomes were colocalized with the mitochondrial marker as reflected by the orange color in merged image.
+Most of the lysosomes were co-localized with the mitochondrial marker as reflected by the orange color in merged image.
 Overexpression of SelH reduced the labeling of LysoTracker.
 Immunoblotting showed that LC3-II to LC3-I ratio increased significantly after incubation of V-HT22 cells in glutamate, while SelH overexpression blocked the increase (Figure 8).

 Expression of SelH reduced caspase-3 levels in glutamate exposed HT22 cells.
 (A) Representative immunostaining images from control V-HT22 and SelH-HT22.
 (B) Representative immunostaining images from glutamate treated V-HT22 and SelH-HT22.
 (C) Western blot analysis of cleaved and total capsase-3.
 HT22 neurons were exposed to glutamate for 24 h.
 A few caspase-3 positive neurons presented in both vector and SelH transfected cells under control conditions, with no significant difference.
 The number of caspase-3 positive cells (green color) significantly increased in glutamate treated V-HT22 cells, which is reduced in SelH-HT22 cells exposed to glutamate.
 Western blotting showed that both cleave and total caspase-3 were increased in glutamate-treated cells and these increases were blocked by overexpression of SelH. **p<0.01 vs. non-glutamate control and ##p<0.01 vs. V-HT22 cell with the same treatment.
 DAPI (blue color) was used to stain cell the nuclei.
 Scale bar=125 µm.

 Glutamate enhanced expression of mitochondrial dynamics related proteins were diminished in SelH overexpressing cells.
 V-HT22 and SelH-HT22 cells were exposed to glutamate for 24 hrs and the expression of mitochondrial fission proteins Fis1 and Drp1, and pDRP1, were quantified by immunoblots.
 Glutamate significantly increased the expression of Fis1, Drp1 and p-Drp1 in V-HT22 cells compared to cells unexposed to glutamate.
 Glutamate-dependent increases in expression of Fis1, Drp1 and p-Drp1 were blocked by SelH overexpression in HT22. **p<0.01 vs. non-glutamate control and #p<0.05, ##p<0.01 vs. V-HT22 cell with similar treatment.

 Glutamate stimulated activation of mitophagy marker protein was reversed by SelH expression.
 (A) Representative immunostaining images from control V-HT22 and SelH-HT22.
 (B) Representative immunostaining images from glutamate treated V-HT22 and SelH-HT22.
 (C) Western blot analysis of LC3-I/II.
 V-HT22 and SelH-HT22 cells were exposed to glutamate for 24 hrs and the expression of autophagy markers was measured.
 Mitochondria (green stain) are visible in cells devoid of glutamate treatment.
 Glutamate exposure significantly increased the immunointensity of LysoTracker Red suggesting increased number of lysosomes.
 LysoTracker Red colocalized with MitoTracker green (orange color) suggesting ongoing mitophagy.
 Protein blot shows differential increase in the LC3-II level after glutamate exposure in V-HT22, which was significantly attenuated in SelH-HT22 cells. **p<0.01 vs. non-glutamate control and ##p<0.01 vs. V-HT22 cell with the same treatment.
 Scale bar=250 µm.

 Overexpression of SelH in HT22 significantly constrained the expression levels of these pro-apoptotic enzymes.
-Our results on caspase-3 is at variance with the early studies (Zhang and Bhavnani, 2006) who reported that glutamate did not cause an increase in cleaved caspase-3 and caspase inhibitor failed to protect HT22 cells from glutamate toxicity.
+Our results on caspase-3 is at variance with the early studies who reported that glutamate did not cause an increase in cleaved caspase-3 and caspase inhibitor failed to protect HT22 cells from glutamate toxicity.
 The authors concluded that glutamate cytotoxicity was not mediated by caspase-3, but by the AIF nuclear translocation and calpain activation in HT22 cells.
-However, recent studies (Yue et al., 2016; Lee et al., 2014) demonstrated that glutamate increased cleaved caspase-3, Bax and inhibited Bcl-2 in HT22 cells.
+However, recent studies [49,54] demonstrated that glutamate increased cleaved caspase-3, Bax and inhibited Bcl-2 in HT22 cells.
 Our results are in line with these recent studies.
 It is not known why the results obtained in recent year are different from those observed on decades ago.
 The purity and specificity of the antibodies and inhibitors may have been much improved in recent years.

-In the present study, we have shown that high concentrations of glutamate negatively impact the mitochondria by altering the mitochondrial structure and dysregulation of mitochondria dynamics, which are associated with increase in ROS production and subsequent activation of autophagy in HT22 cells.
+In the present study, we have shown that high concentration of glutamate negatively impacts the mitochondria by altering the mitochondrial structure and dysregulation of mitochondria dynamics, which are associated with increase in ROS production and subsequent activation of autophagy in HT22 cells.
 These glutamate-induced effects are prevented by cellular overexpression of SelH protein.
 As such we conclude that SelH exerts its neuroprotective effects by reducing glutamate-induced ROS production, restoration of mitochondrial dynamic balance, and modulation of autophagy.
 Therefore, upregulating SelH gene could provide proof of concept for an efficient strategy to mitigate the toxic effects of glutamate that often lead to neuronal cell death in the event of trauma and other neurologic disease conditions.
 Selenium supplements, such as synthetic inorganic sodium selenite, selenase and selenate, organic L-selenomethionine, and organic selenium rich yeast, increase selenoprotein levels.
 Future studies linking the selenium dietary supplementation to the severity of cerebral ischemic brain damage is highly recommended.